Land, Governance, and Finance – “Our Distrust is Very Expensive.”

 ‘How it would look if this became public’ - was discovered, when Lindsay David, Paul D. Egan, and Philip Soos, published details of the dwelling investments held by our Federal members of parliament – causing outrage on social media toward what is a clear conflict of interest impeding the ability of MPs, to successfully address issues relating to housing affordability, and ultimately head off another financial crisis.

-Yet, the politicians that own substantial investments in real estate are merely the ‘pin up’ boys and girls for the FIRE industry, that is born of a culture that promotes a false system of economics, based on cheap debt and rising land values as the road to both freedom and wealth.
+Yet, despite the social and ethical problems that result from the process, our politicians that own substantial investments in real estate are merely the ‘pin up’ boys and girls for an industry, born of a culture that promotes an unsustainable system of leveraged debt and rising land values as the road to both freedom and riches.

-Damaging the potential of future generations, with the notion that taking on a colossal amount of housing debt is “forced savings,” whilst the interest is re-packaged an into an array obscure financial instruments, allowing the country’s wealth to gravitate into an elite nucleus of financially strong hands.
+It has driven up the cost of housing – damaging the potential of future generations, with a lifetime worth of debt sold as “forced savings,” whilst the interest is re-packaged an into an array of obscure financial instruments, allowing the country’s wealth to gravitate into an elite nuclei of financially strong hands.

-Only by removing the accelerants that produce this behaviour – contained in our tax and supply policies – can we start to address the systemic boom and bust cycles that lay us open to financial crises.
+Only by removing the accelerants that produce this behaviour – contained in our tax, supply and monetary policies – can we start to address the systemic boom and bust cycles that lay us open to financial crises.

 “Freedom to buy into injustice is not justice.
 The opportunity to invest in feudalism does not end serfdom.”
 Adam J. Monroe Jr